miyako/4d-plugin-extract/README.md

 $q:="Intissar and Sara talks about the latest AI Kit feature"
 $query:="Instruct: Retrieve text that matches the passage\nPassage: "+$q

-$q:="Thibaud and Josh talks about the future of 4D"
-$query:="Instruct: Retrieve text that matches the passage\nPassage: "+$q

 var $AIClient : cs.AIKit.OpenAI
 $AIClient:=cs.AIKit.OpenAI.new()
 $AIClient.baseURL:="http://127.0.0.1:8080/v1"  // embeddings